vincent-lafouasse/Think-Python-2.4.0-solutions/4_Case_study:_interface_design/README.md

 post a picture of a drawing.

 **Exercice 2** involves drawing pretty flowers, using the `arc` function.
-I haven't done it because i) my `arc` function doesn't work and ii) I don't understand quite yet the algorithm to draw those flowers.
+I haven't done it because i) my `arc` function doesn't work exactly the way it should and ii) I don't understand quite yet the algorithm to draw those flowers.

 **Exercice 3** involves drawing "turtle pies", which I did using an auxilliary function that draws isoceles triangles.